geoph9/SimpleASR/README.md

 ## Steps

 We will be using the [Kaldi for dummies](http://kaldi-asr.org/doc/kaldi_for_dummies.html) tutorial steps.

-We assume an already installed kaldi system.
-(A basic prerequisite is that you are also using a Linux system.
-I am using a Linux subsystem inside my Windows 10 distribution.)
+__NOTE: We assume that you have already successfully installed kaldi.
+A basic prerequisite is that you are also using a Linux system.
+I am using a Linux subsystem inside my Windows 10 distribution.
+If not, check [here](http://jrmeyer.github.io/asr/2016/01/26/Installing-Kaldi.html).

 1. Clone the [FSDD](https://github.com/Jakobovski/free-spoken-digit-dataset) repository somewhere locally (I cloned it at `~/github`).
 2. Go to `kaldi/egs` directory and create a new directory.
 I will be using the name `myfsdd`.